fieldtrip/website/workshop/natmeg2014/preprocessing.md

 _Figure: The event-related field plotted using ft_singleplotER.
 The event-related fields were calculated using ft_preprocessing followed by ft_timelockanalysis_

-Now we are going to look at the topographical spread of the field by usin
+Now we are going to look at the topographical spread of the field by using

     cfg                 = [];
     cfg.layout          = 'neuromag306cmb.lay'; % name will change